tyler274/rummage/docs/commander/index.md

 3. Performance validation for multiplayer scenarios
 4. Verification of correct rule application in complex board states

 For implementation details, see the respective sections.

+---

+For more information on the official Commander rules, refer to the [Commander Format Rules](https://mtgcommander.net/index.php/rules/).